 From Peer to Manager: Why Internal Promotions Need Structured Support

-Too often, organisations assume that familiarity with the business equals readiness to lead.
-But moving from peer to manager is a major step, and it requires structured support.
+The problem is that, too often, organisations assume that familiarity with the business equals readiness to lead.

-This gap in support rarely comes from neglect.
 More often, it’s based on the assumption that an internal candidate already knows enough to cope.
-They may know the business—but that doesn’t mean they’re prepared for the pressure of leadership or the shift in dynamics with former peers.
+They may indeed know the business, as we said.
+But that doesn’t mean they’re ready for the pressure of leadership or the shift in dynamics with former peers.

-Why Structured Leadership Training Matters
+Why Structured Leadership Training Matters for Internal Promotions

 Providing structured leadership training helps new managers: